ruitaiS/capstone-1/README.md

 >
 ```
 (TODO: Phrase this better)
-Initial data analysis was performed on the main dataset, then the data was split into five equally sized subsets, indexed by `fold_index` one through five.
+Initial data analysis was performed on the main dataset as a whole.
+For model development, the data was split into five equally sized subsets, indexed by `fold_index` one through five.
 Some simple algorithms were explored first to establish a performance benchmark, and for these models, only `fold_index = 1` was used as the test set.
 The other four sets were merged back together to form the training set.
 Cross-validation was not done for these models.

-The main model used in this project is a modified version of the approach outlined by Robert M. Bell, Yehuda Koren, and Chris, Volinsky in their 2009 paper "The BellKor Solution to the Netflix Grand Prize."
-An average $\mu$ of all movie ratings in the training set formed a baseline predictor, on top of which were added movie, user, and genre biases $`{b}_{i}`$, $`{b}_{u}`$, $`{b}_{g}`$.
-Each bias had an associated regularization parameter, $\lambda_1$, $\lambda_2$, $\lambda_3$, which was tuned to minimize the error on the test set.
+The main model used in this project is a modified version of the approach outlined by Robert M. Bell, Yehuda Koren, and Chris Volinsky in their 2009 paper "The BellKor Solution to the Netflix Grand Prize."
+An average $\mu$ of all movie ratings in the training set formed a baseline predictor, on top of which were added movie, user, and genre biases - $`{b}_{i}`$, $`{b}_{u}`$, and $`{b}_{g}`$ respectively.
+Each bias has an associated regularization parameter, $\lambda_1$, $\lambda_2$, $\lambda_3$, which was tuned to minimize the error on the test set.
 This process was performed on all five folds for `k=5` fold cross validation.

 (TODO: Find another way to refer to the model other than biasing effect model.)
-Each parameter was finalized at the average of the values calculated during the five validation runs.
-A single pass was then made through the entire main dataset to find the remaining difference ${r'} = \hat{r} - r$ between the recorded ratings and the ratings predicted by the model.
-Two methods were tried to account for these residual values - a matrix factorization model using stochastic gradient descent, and a simple linear model - but neither showed improvement over the biasing effect model, and were not used for the final RMSE calculation on the holdout set.
+Each parameter was finalized using the average of the optimal values calculated during each of the five validation runs.
+A single pass was then made through the entire main dataset to find the residual differences ${r'} = \hat{r} - r$ between the recorded ratings and the ratings predicted by the model.
+Two methods were attempted to reduce these residual values - a matrix factorization model using stochastic gradient descent, and a simple time factor linear model - but neither showed improvement over the base model, and were not used for the final RMSE calculation on the holdout set.

 The final RMSE on the holdout set was (TODO)

 ## Preprocessing:
 (TODO: Talk about edx code if there's time)

 Five folds were created using `createFolds`, with the response vector set to the rating column of the main EdX dataset to ensure rating values are equally distributed among each fold.
-The `generate_splits` function accepts a fold index parameter and extracts rows from the edx set to form testing and training sets for validation by `consistency_check`.
+The `generate_splits` function accepts a fold index parameter and extracts rows from the EdX set to form testing and training sets to be checked over by `consistency_check`.

-The `consistency_check` function ensures that every movieId and userId which appears in the test set must also appear in the training set.
-The code to do this was borrowed from the provided template code, which performs a similar modification for the main edx data set in relation to the final holdout set.
-While this is a seemingly small detail, it makes the prediction task **significantly** easier, as it completely eliminates the possibility we would need to make predictions on users or movies which do not appear in the training set, also known as the [cold start problem](https://en.wikipedia.org/wiki/Cold_start_(recommender_systems)).
+The `consistency_check` function ensures that every `movieId` and `userId` which appears in the test set also appears in the training set.
+The code to do this was borrowed from the provided template code, which performs a similar modification for the main dataset in relation to the final holdout set.
+While this is a seemingly small detail, it makes the prediction task **significantly** easier, as it completely eliminates the need to make predictions on users or movies which do not appear in the training set, also known as the [cold start problem](https://en.wikipedia.org/wiki/Cold_start_(recommender_systems)).

 The training data was further processed to produce the ```genres```, ```users```, and ```movies``` dataframes.
 The column names are provided below, and should be mostly self-explanatory.